MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/difference-command.md

 ### Output format types

 The `format` parameter, used with the `/format` option, specifies many different output formats.
-The available output types are:
+The following output types are available:

 - `Visual` format type opens an external difference application.
 By default, *diffmerge.exe* is launched.